blackgiulia/duplicity-auto/README.md

 Whenever a full backup is performed, all backup files before this full backup will be deleted.
 And I recommend to execute this application in the directory you want to backup so you can have each directory with a corresponding du_config.json file.

-The program is only tested on macOS 10.13.4 with Apple LLVM version 9.1.0 (clang-902.0.39.2) and depends on Boost libraries only.
+This program is only tested on macOS 10.13.4 with LLVM 6.0 and depends on Boost libraries only.
 It should work on WINDOWS as well.

 ## License